 The resident and guest(s) must each register at the front desk.
 The guest must submit a valid photo ID.
 Only photo IDs will be accepted and all ID cards will be held at the front desk until the guest(s) departs.
 Passports will not be accepted at the front desk.

 The resident host must also escort his/her guest to the desk to retrieve the ID.

-If a guest arrives without a resident host, he/she must use the lobby campus phone to call the resident.
+If a guest arrives without a resident host, he/she must call the resident.
 The resident must report to the lobby to identify and escort his/her guest.
 If the resident cannot be reached, the guest will NOT be permitted to enter the residence hall.